pn18/S2016-421/README.md

 * DO use member variables to represent an object's internal state.
 * DO NOT allow users to directly modify your classes member variables.
 Mark them all as private.

+### Constructors, Destructors
+* DO NOT implement a destructor.
+* DO provide a constructor to initiazize invariant or non-defualt members.
+* DO use exceptions to prevent objects from being partially constructed.
+* DO NOT subvert the will of the user by replacing invalid constructor arguments with default values.
+Throw an `InvalidArgumentException` instead.

 ### Methods
 * DO use methods to modify member variables (i.e. change the state of your object).
 * Only mark the methods that you want your users to call as public.
 Everything else should be private.

 ### Properties
 * DO use properties to represent observable characteristics of your class.

+# Patterns

+The following is a list of design patterns we've discussed in class and some basic guidelines for each.

+## Factory Pattern